-Oh, the things I’ve done to secure love and happiness outside myself!
+Oh, the things I’ve done to secure love and happiness outside myself.
 Waking to the folly of it all, I can’t help but to laugh out loud.
-And in that laughter, something relaxes.
+In moments of mirth, something relaxes.
 So let us not take ourselves too seriously, lest we lose the thread of wonder and laughter.
-May you find inspiration in these musings on identity, intimacy, love, peace, happiness and the truth the Heart knows, which never fails us if we only pause long enough to listen.
+May you find inspiration in these musings on identity, love – of both the clumsy and gracious varieties, peace and heart-wisdom, which never fails us if we only pause long enough to listen.

 Image: Marc Chagall